Law schools are looking to expand their applicant pools by allowing students to apply with a GRE score instead of an LSAT.

 It’s not necessary to take both of them for your application.
 However, scoring high on the GRE can increase your chances of getting into law school if you have a low LSAT score.

-Schools have different provisions around applying with a GRE instead of an LSAT, so it’s essential to look into your desired law school to see what they have to say about applying with the GRE.
-However, you can expect an increasing number of law schools in the U.S to allow applicants to apply with a GRE score in the future.
+Schools have different provisions for applying for a GRE instead of an LSAT, so looking into your desired law school to see what they say about using the GRE is essential.
+However, you can expect an increasing number of law schools in the U.S. to allow applicants to apply with a GRE score in the future.